-TRADE ADJUSTMENT ASSISTANCE
+TRADE ACT ASSISTANCE

-Trade Adjustment Assistance (TAA) is a federal program administered by the Idaho Department of Labor that assists U.S. workers who have lost or may lose their jobs due to imports or exports of foreign trade.
-The program provides adversely affected workers with opportunities to obtain the skills, credentials, resources and support necessary to become reemployed.
+Trade Adjustment Assistance (TAA) is a federal program administered by the Idaho Department of Labor that assists U.S. workers who have lost or may lose their jobs due to imports/exports of foreign trade.
+The program provides adversely affected workers with opportunities to obtain the necessary skills, credentials, resources and support necessary to become re-employed.